 The U.S. Energy Information Administration estimates that Texas has installed 2,778 MW of rooftop solar, second most of any state.
 With current incentives, the average Texas household would save \$85,512 over 25 years if they installed solar panels.
-However, the "Big, Beautiful Bill" would eliminate the Residential Clean Energy Property Credit (25D) that helps people make these cost-saving upgrades.
+However, the "Big, Beautiful Bill" will eliminate the Residential Clean Energy Property Credit (25D) that helps people make these cost-saving upgrades.
 The credit also covers other household energy technologies like battery storage, geothermal heat pumps, and solar water heaters.

-How the Reconciliation Bill Would Impact Texas Manufacturing and Energy
+How the "Big, Beautiful Bill" Will Impact Texas Manufacturing and Energy